Skip to main content

 #

 The most impactful thing you can do is set up a fixed node at elevation — on a rooftop, in an attic window, or on a mast.
 Solar-powered nodes in remote high-terrain locations are especially valuable.
 See the Get Started guide for hardware recommendations.
+Also - ensure you do not set your node to router unless you are sure it is the right choice.
+Clients will rebroadcast packets and are normally the right choice even for well placed nodes.

 What about bad weather and power outages?